lucasbratland/Election-Analysis/README.md

 ## Project Overview
 A colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent congressional election.

-1. Calculate the total number of votes casr.
+1. Calculate the total number of votes cast.
 2. Get a complere list of candidates who received votes.
 3. Calculate the total number of votes each candidate won.
 4. Calculate the percentage of the votes each candidate won.